Devansh-0309/SQL-DataAnalysis-Project/README.md

 This project has a MIT license that means it is free to use, modify and transfer as per the requirnment.

 ## About Me
+Hi, I am **Devansh Maheshwari**.
+A passionate individual who has a keen interest in data and its propeties.